 Ready to Become a Licensed Counselor?

-Contact Central Baptist Theological Seminary today to learn more about our Master of Arts in Counseling program.
+Contact Central Seminary today to learn more about our Master of Arts in Counseling program.
 We can review your qualifications, financial aid options, and other questions you have.
 Join our passionate and diverse seminary community.